avivcarmis/smoke-screen/README.md

 ## Getting Started

+Installation via npm:

+`$ npm install smoke-screen --save`

-The following sections explain the main features of Smoke Screen, each with a complete example.
+The following sections explain the main features of Smoke Screen.

+> Comparability Note: Smoke Screen library depends on EcmaScript decorators.
+While EcmaScript doesn't officially support decorators yet, the examples below are implemented in TypeScript, but may also be implemented in any other way that compiles decorators.

 ### Basic Serialization and Deserialization